 By God’s perfect design the first family began when He created the first man named Adam and the first woman Eve.
 (Genesis 1:26-27, Genesis 2:7-8, 15-25)

 This couple became the very first Dad and Mom in God’s creation.
 (Genesis 4:1-2)

 Adam and Eve began the history of mankind as the first parents.
 They were given one rule to follow as they lived in the beautiful garden called Eden.
 Who remembers that one rule?
 (Not to eat the fruit from the tree of the knowledge of Good and Evil.
 Genesis 2:16-17) Adam and Eve disobeyed God’s one rule and as a result sin entered God’s perfect world.
 Every person who has been born after Adam and Eve are born with sin in their heart.
 That sin keeps men, women, boys and girls from living a life that pleases God.
 As a result sin has affected God’s perfect design for what He created families to look like.

-God’s perfect plan for a family is for a child to have loving fathers and mothers who take care of their children.
+God’s normal plan for a family is for a child to have loving fathers and mothers who take care of their children.
 Parents are supposed to teach children how to love God and live a life that pleases Him.
-Unfortunately in this world of sinful people families don’t always look like God’s Biblical plan.

-If we have good fathers we need to praise God and thank Him for our fathers.
+If we know our fathers, we need to praise God and give Him thanks.
+Even if dad is not perfect or has made bad choices.
 We need to show our thanks and appreciation for our dads and let them know we love them.

 What do we do if we have a father who doesn’t look like the kind of father that God desires us to have?
 What do we do if we don’t have an earthly father at all?
 The best place we can go for the answers is God’s Word.

 Let’s turn in our Bibles to this verse.

 Psalm 10:14 “But you, O God, do see trouble and grief; you consider it to take it in hand.
 The victim commits himself to you; you are the helper of the fatherless.”